vannguyengd/gooddata-ui/docs/pivot_table_component.md

     ]
 }
 ```

-* The width of columns that are defined in `columnWidths` prop matches the defined width.
-Other columns are automatically resized as it is described in [auto resizing](pivot_table_component.md#auto-resizing).
+The width of the columns that are defined in the `columnWidths` prop is set according to the defined width.
+The other columns are [resized automatically](pivot_table_component.md#auto-resizing).

+### Switching to the default resizing

 To switch to the default behavior (all columns have the same fixed size), do not provide `columnSizing` at all or set `columnSizing` to:
 ```jsx